d7laungani/DLLocalNotifications/README.md

 ### Single fire notification (any date)

-Notification that repeats from one Date to another with a time interval period
+Notification that fires once at the date time inputted

 Note: If you want the notification to repeat then you need to create a notification based on date components